oacar/synal/README.md

 See the `vignettes/vignette.Rmd` for a use case.
 Don't hesitate to contact or open an issue.

-This is used in `ref will come here`
+This is used in Vakirlis et al 2020, De novo emergence of adaptive membrane proteins from thymine-rich genomic sequences, Nature Comm paper.

+Slightly improved python version can be found in github.com/oacar/SynORFan